Computational-Plant-Science/Root_Image_Segmentation/README.md

 For more details, refer to preProcess.py.

+#How to Run the script

+Ran the main.py to train the model, and it automatically executed preprocess.py for preprocessing the images before training.
+Additionally, I created a separate script named preTrainedModel.py to test images using the trained model.

 # Model
 This deep neural network is implemented using the Keras functional API, allowing easy experimentation with various architectures.